 The District's policy allows employees to earn varying amounts of vacation pay each year depending on the total number of years employed.
 Vacation pay is granted on July 1 of the ensuing year and is not cumulative.
-Upon retirement or termination of employment, the employee is entitled to the pro-rated amount of vacation pay.
+Administration, directors and supervisors may roll over unused vacation days or receive a payout, but days are capped for rollover.
+Year round support staff may roll over all unused vacations days with no cap.
+No payout is available.